 New Opportunities through Fintech

+There are some trends that have been developing throughout 2020 and look to continue into the future, as forex trading keeps up with the pace of technology.
 Some of these trends (like AI and machine learning) we’ve already started to see but will continue to develop throughout the rest of the year and into 2021.
+The most notable trends:

 Up to 80% of traders expect for AI and machine learning to be fully integrated into forex trading within the next three to five years

-- Continued focus and importance on trade performance analysis, real-time risk management and cybersecurity to provide longer term defensive solutions for the broader forex marketplace
+Continued focus and importance on trade performance analysis, real-time risk management and cybersecurity to provide longer term defensive solutions for the broader forex marketplace

-- Continued growth in end-to-end trading solutions
+Continued growth in end-to-end trading solutions

-- Further, more integrated, trade cloud adoption and cloud delivered solutions to help lower the total cost of ownership and promote agile development methodologies.
+Further, more integrated, trade cloud adoption and cloud delivered solutions to help lower the total cost of ownership and promote agile development methodologies.